Take A Walk in My Flip Flops:Travel Blog

 Types of Campgrounds: National Parks, HipCamp and Resorts

-Camping at a resort offers all the bells and whistles with beautiful manicured grounds, fire pits, BBQ areas, gravel sites, access to pools, recreational areas, games, cable tv, wifi, laundry, full hookups (water,sewage and electricity) and much more.
+Camping at a resort offers all the bells and whistles with beautifully manicured grounds, fire pits, BBQ areas, gravel sites, access to pools, recreational areas, games, cable TV, wifi, laundry, full hookups (water, sewage, and electricity) and much more.
 The con to this type of camping for some might be the higher prices or crowded areas during peak season.

 Camping on a military base is similar to a resort in my opinion.
-Base camping is terrific if you have access to it and VERY discounted/cost effective compared to other resorts.
+Base camping is terrific if you have access to it and is VERY discounted/cost-effective compared to other resorts.
 The amenities at many bases are very nice.
-As a con these campgrounds aren’t available to everyone.
+As a con, these campgrounds aren’t available to everyone.

 Hipcamp Review